SuperOfficeDocs/superoffice-docs/user-guide/en/ui/in-service/profiles/index.md

 [!include[Restricted access](../../../includes/note-insufficient-rights.md)]

-Profiles in the system are used for configuring the appearance and behaviour of screen elements.
+Profiles in the system are used for configuring the appearance and behavior of screen elements.

 For example: